gecock-coffeeshop/gitops-infrastructure/docs/openshift-user-workload-monitoring.md

         <feature>mpMetrics-2.2</feature>
         <feature>monitor-1.0</feature>
         ```
 1. Configure OpenLiberty security.
-We are using the plaintext configuration for this which is only used for demonstration purposes.
-Add the following in the `server.xml` inside the `<server>` tags:
+We use quick-start security with the password in plaintext.
+This configuration is only used for demonstration purposes and is not suitable for production use.
+Add the following to `src/main/liberty/config/server.xml` inside the `<server>` tags:
     ```xml
     <quickStartSecurity userName="admin" userPassword="password" />
     ```